conda-forge/conda-forge.github.io/sphinx/src/maintainer/maintainer_faq.rst

   Due to a GitHub limitation, this is disabled for new members.
   In that case, you can ping core using the bot command :ref:`@conda-forge-admin, please ping conda-forge/core <cfa_please_ping_cf_team>`.

-In case your issue is longer or you would like to contact us privately, feel free to reach out to us via the options listed at `/community/get-in-touch`.
+In case your issue is longer or you would like to contact us privately, feel free to reach out to us via the options listed at `Get n touch </community/get-in-touch/>`.

 .. _mfaq_abandoned_feedstock: